REVEAL

 We wanted to learn how staff facilitation affected family dialog at exhibits—particularly how families talk about math.
 Emphasizing culturally responsive research and education approaches, we created a study to identify factors that influence the outcomes of family interactions in math-related exhibits.

 We used a three-phase design that implemented a design based research study, an experimental study, and an Activity Frame analysis.
-Our goals for this research were to: (1) Iteratively develop and refine a theoretical model of how staff facilitation can deepen and extend family mathematical discourse at interactive exhibits; (2) rigorously test key components of this model, including the relationship between staff facilitation and the nature of family mathematical discourse; and (3) provide evidence and research-based tools to support professional development efforts for informal STEM educators.
+Our goals for this research were to: (1) Iteratively develop and refine a theoretical model of how staff facilitation can deepen and extend family mathematical discourse at interactive exhibits; (2) rigorously test key components of this model, including the relationship between staff facilitation and the nature of family mathematical discourse; and (3) provide evidence and research-based tools to support professional development for informal STEM educators.

 REVEAL Team meeting